 - The partnership facilitated a training event for over 30 partners, to multi skill officers and enable more appropriate signposting. - 42 high risk or complex cases have been referred for multi agency support through the partnership's ASB panel process.
 36 cases have now been closed following collaborative interventions.
-The panel has also been extended to incorporate the Margate Task Force, Selective Licensing and Troubled Families. - Enforcement action has been taken successfully on a number of cases, this has included 25 formal warning letters issued by officers, 14 acceptable behaviour agreements issued to those causing nuisance behaviour within our communities. - Three dispersal orders have been implemented, two in Margate Mill Lane and Albion Road and one in Leopold St, Ramsgate.
-This has given police additional powers to tackle nuisance groups. - The partnership has also increased working with mental health practitioners to most appropriately tackle offending behaviour. - We have improved and streamlined evidence gathering processes to prevent duplication and enable a more effective service to be provided to victims.
-This means that whether you report something to police or the Council it will be dealt with in the same way.
+The panel has also been extended to incorporate the Margate Task Force, Selective Licensing and Troubled Families agenda. - Enforcement action has been taken successfully on a number of cases, this has included 25 formal warning letters issued by officers, 14 acceptable behaviour agreements issued to those causing nuisance behaviour within our communities. - Three dispersal orders have been implemented, two in Margate Mill Lane and Albion Road and one in Leopold St, Ramsgate.
+This has given police additional powers to tackle nuisance groups. - 14 action days have been held with multiple agencies visiting targeted areas as part of Operation Cleansweep.